oxtoacart/oxtoacart.github.io/_posts/2023-09-20-go-pass-by-value-or-pointer.md

 ---

-1. Types that are not structs, i.e. scalars, slices, maps, interfaces should be passed by value
+1. Types that are not structs or arrays, i.e. scalars, slices, maps, interfaces should be passed by value.
-2. Big and/or mutable structs should be passed by pointer
+2. Arrays and big or mutable structs should be passed by pointer.

 ---